 Our policy is to have at least a majority of the directors qualify as "independent" under the listing standards of NYSE MKT.
 The Board of Directors has determined that each of Messrs.
-Char, Daly, Miner, Mooney, Thomas and Williams satisfies the requirements for "independence" under such listing standards.
+Char, Miner, Mooney, Thomas and Williams satisfies the requirements for "independence" under such listing standards.
+Dr. Daly qualified as an independent director until his appointment as our interim Chief Executive Officer in February 2015.